 - Appetite is a subjective symptom.
 Simple assessment tools are available, such as the Symptom Assessment Scale, which is part of the PCOC dataset.

 - In patients who have advanced dementia, loss of appetite and decreasing oral intake may be a marker of the transition to end-stage disease, although contributing factors should be sought and addressed as appropriate.
 Families of patients with end-stage dementia may require increased support as they deal with this change.
-Artificial nutrition (tube feeding) has not been shown to improve life expectancy in patients with end-stage dementia.

 Finding out more